fenago/pytest-quick-start-guide/testing-with-pytest/Lab_7.md

 After all of the environments are tested, tox reports a summary of how they all did.

-This makes a lot more sense when you see it in action, so let’s look at how to modify the Tasks project to use tox to test Python 2.7 and 3.6.
-I chose versions 2.7 and 3.6 because they are both already installed on my system.
-If you have different versions installed, go ahead and change the envlist line to match whichever version you have or are willing to install.

-The first thing we need to do to the Tasks project is add a tox.ini file at the same level as setup.py—the top project directory.
-I’m also going to move anything that’s in pytest.ini into tox.ini.

 Here’s the abbreviated code layout: